oilandsugar/ritual-dust/content/about/this-website.md

 ### TODO

 [-] Add commissions banner on home page
 [-] use built in image processing tools to resize and dither images
+[-] style car and checkout better
+[ ] add nb items in cart button
 [ ] add some of the visuals i did for voidxwitch in music visuals

 [ ] finish ktp props post